mendix/docs/content/en/docs/appstore/modules/genai/genai-commons.md

 ##### 4.1.2 `Request` {#request}

-`Request` is the main input object for the chat completions operations defined in the Platform-supported GenAI-connectors and contains all content-related input needed for an LLM to generate a response for the given chat conversation.
+`Request` is an input object for the chat completions operations defined in the platform-supported GenAI-connectors and contains all content-related input needed for an LLM to generate a response for the given chat conversation.

 | Attribute           | Description                                                  |
 | ------------------- | ------------------------------------------------------------ |